9+ Advanced React Interview Questions 2025: Fiber, Reconciliation & Performance

 // With keys - React knows exactly what moved or changed

-Common follow-up: "Why is using array index as a key problematic?"
-Strong candidates explain that indices don't provide stable identity—when items are reordered or removed, the index of remaining items changes, causing React to remount components that didn't actually change.
+Using array index as a key is problematic because indices don't provide stable identity—when items are reordered or removed, the index of remaining items changes, causing React to remount components that didn't actually change.

 Fiber introduced incremental rendering by breaking work into small units called "fibers" that can be paused, aborted, or resumed.
 Think of the difference like this: Stack is like reading an entire book in one sitting, while Fiber is like reading with bookmarks—you can stop at any chapter, do something else, and pick up where you left off.